 Nature's evening pleasures

-There’s never been a more opportune moment to embrace a slower pace of life and appreciate what’s around us.
-Mother Nature plays a starring role providing solace and connecting people across the planet.
-Flora and fauna is flourishing as spring takes hold.
-When evening approaches, remind yourself to look up; we’re gifted with thousands of guiding lights.
+There’s never been a time quite like it, to embrace a slower pace of life and appreciate what’s around us.
+Mother Nature is playing a starring role providing solace and connecting people across the planet.
+Flora and fauna flourish as summer marches on and with it, darkness becomes harder to achieve.
+That being said, remind yourself to look up; we’re still gifted with evening spectacles.

 In the North York Moors, we’re incredibly lucky to have vast areas of clear, dark skies.
 In prime conditions you can see up to 2,000 stars.
-No matter where you are, encourage your family to get out in the garden, stand at the front door or sit in a dark room and gaze out the window.
+If you aren't able to access one of our dark sky discovery sites, have a go at home!
+Get out in the garden, stand at the front door or sit in a dark room and gaze out the window.
 It’s the perfect time to reconnect with the night sky.

 - Noctilucent clouds are particularly special as the UK is one of the few and best places in the world to see them.
 The ghostly clouds glow in the dark from late May to early August.
 They’re the highest cloud in the sky at 50 miles.
 Sunlight bounces off ice particles to perform a shimmering dance.
 Look north one hour after sunset, or before sunrise.

-Jupiter is the biggest planet in the solar system.
+- Jupiter is the biggest planet in the solar system.
 It’s closest to Earth (and most spectacular) on 14 July but you can see it many months before and after.
 Visible all night long, find it low in the south.
+A good pair of binoculars will reveal its four largest moons as star-like points of light.

-Hot on the heels of Jupiter, the ringed world of Saturn is closest to us on 20 July, again low in the south.
-With professional equipment you’re able to see its rings.
+- Hot on the heels of Jupiter, the ringed world of Saturn is closest to us on 20 July, again low in the south.
+It's a bright yellow star and a telescope should reveal its show-stopping rings.
+The two planets stay close together during the summer – a real treat!

 Take a look at our Dark Skies Friendly network.
-There’s a whole host of accommodation and activity providers who have dedicated their services and facilities to give you the best stargazing experience when it’s safe to return to the North York Moors.
+There’s a whole host of accommodation and activity providers who have dedicated their services and facilities to give you the best stargazing experience when you return to the North York Moors.
 They’ll most certainly give a warm welcome when able to do so again.

 Top tips to stargaze at home